OracleMatrix/nodejs_orm_database_management/README.md

   - Update and delete posts
   - Retrieve posts by post ID or by user
   - List all posts with associated user information
+- 💬 **Comment Management**
+  - Create comments on posts
+  - Retrieve comments by post ID
+- 👍 **Like Management**
+  - Add likes to posts
+  - Retrieve all likes
+  - Retrieve likes by post ID
+  - Delete likes by ID
 - 🗄️ **Database & ORM**
   - Sequelize ORM for easy database management
-  - Defined associations: One-to-many relationship between users and posts
+  - Defined associations: One-to-many relationships between users, posts, comments, and likes
 - ⚙️ **Server & Middleware**
   - Express.js server setup
   - Middleware for security (Helmet) and logging (Morgan)